Home » Cryptocurrency Trading Guide

 Margin trading is a situation where a broker or an exchange allows you to carry a position with only a fraction of its total worth.
 This means that you’re trading with leverage as you automatically borrowed from the broker or exchange to complement your capital.
 This has rewards as well as consequences.

 When using leverage in trading, your wins and losses are amplified.
-Many exchanges offer different degrees of leverage like 10:1, 50:1, 100:1, etc. Beginner traders should understand how leverage works before opting to use it in their trading.
+Many exchanges offer different degrees of leverage like 1:10, 1:50, 1:100, etc. Beginner traders should understand how leverage works before opting to use it in their trading.

 Risk management

-The cryptocurrency market is riskier han any other market due to its nature.
+The cryptocurrency market is riskier than any other market due to its nature.
 Cryptos have been known to make double-digit percentage moves within a day, thus, proper risk management must be adopted to preserve capital.
 How and when you should buy assets should be considered.
 Also, the amount of capital to be dedicated to an asset must be pre-set before executing any trade.

 Managing your portfolio

+Portfolio management is very important in crypto trading.
+This will indicate how well you allocate capital across all the assets that you hold.
 Before creating a portfolio of cryptocurrency investments, you should plan what you expect from a particular asset over the short term and long term.

 Managing your portfolio properly will ensure you get consistent returns from your investment by adding high-performing assets and removing underperforming ones.